AnyDSL/half/web/Mainpage.md

 # News														{#new}

-XXX X, 2019 - Release 2.1.0: IEEE-conformant exception handling
+August 5, 2019 - Release 2.1.0: IEEE-conformant exception handling
 ---------------------------------------------------------------

 [Version 2.1.0](https://sourceforge.net/projects/half/files/half/2.1.0) of the library has been released.
 It adds proper detection of IEEE floating-point exceptions to all required operators and functions.
 In addition to this it also adds support for managing the exception flags and various means for additional processing of floating-point exceptions, like propagating them to the built-in floating-point platform or throwing C++ exceptions.
 For performance reasons all exception detection and handling is disabled by default and has to be enabled explicitly, though.
 Additionally, the accuracy of the pow() and [atan2()](\ref half_float::atan2) functions has been improved.